International Safety and Crash-Test Regulations: Current Status and Future Developments

 This seminar should be of interest to anyone involved with meeting and anticipating legal requirements for vehicle safety performance across international markets.
 The course provides a compact review of changes in passive safety requirements and current priorities across the international regulatory community.
 Moreover, the course provides knowledge critical to understanding differences in the way regulators establish and enforce these legal requirements.

 This course informs participants of recent developments and discussions within the global regulatory community concerning passive safety.
 The seminar explores differences in regulatory systems and philosophies, in compliance and enforcement, and in the forces behind the regulation of vehicle safety.
-The course provides participants with a broad understanding current regulatory directions and guidance on how to follow, and even influence, future requirements.
+The course provides participants with a broad understanding of current regulatory directions and guidance on how to follow, and even influence, future requirements.

 - History of safety regulation and development of legal regimes (e.g., self-certification, type approval, product liability, in-use surveillance)

 - Regulatory agencies and rulemaking processes (e.g., UN World Forum for the Harmonization of Vehicle Regulations, European Union, U.S. National Highway Traffic Safety Administration, etc.)

 - Regulatory drivers and priorities (e.g., accident data, injury dynamics, injury assessment criteria, test tools, harmonization, whole vehicle approval, competitiveness, etc.)